Managing Graduate Assistantships

 Banner entry deadlines are established by the Payroll Office.
-It is the departments' responsibility to observe these deadlines and enter appointments in a timely manner.
-Departments are advised to enter Academic Year or Fall Semester appointments by August 1 to facilitate the insurance benefit application for graduate assistants, even though the actual payroll deadline is later that month.
+Departments are advised to enter Academic Year or Fall Semester appointments by August 1 to ensure proper billing and facilitate the insurance benefit application for graduate assistants, even though the actual payroll deadline is later that month.

-Out-of-state fee waivers are processed automatically when the NOAEPAF is entered and upon registration of the student for that semester.
+Out-of-state fee waivers are processed automatically when the NOAEPAF is entered and upon registration of the student for the semester.

 User's manual for entering appointments

 Detailed information about entering graduate assistantship appointments on Banner is available here.

 Requests for exceptions when student has low GPA or is appointed in final semester of BS/MS program

 When a student has a GPA below 3.0 but the hiring department wants to offer an assistantship contract anyway, or if a department wants to hire a BS/MS student in the final semester of their undergraduate program, use GEXHIR or GEXJOB as the approval category, and enter GRADAPPR in the GRAD 70 row.
 You must include an explanation in the comment section regarding the exception request.
 The explanation must indicate the department's awareness of the low GPA and verify that arrangements are in place to ensure that the student will be able to improve his/her GPA.
 For BS/MS students indicate in the comment section that the student is in his/her final semester of undergraduate program.
 Exceptional appointments cannot be longer than one semester at a time.

 Virginia Tech supports the Council of Graduate Schools Resolution Regarding Graduate Scholars, Fellows, Trainees and Assistants.
 This resolution is included in the assistantship agreement: